Updated: October 31, 2020

 I learned about this phrase from a friend only last week.
 Apparently, it’s a popular term among Pinoy young urban professionals for almost a couple of years now.

-You know those days when you’re running low on cash and just anxiously waiting for the next payday?
+Do you know those days when you’re running low on cash and just anxiously waiting for the next payday?
 That’s what it means.

 Pinpoint mindless purchases